 During fiscal-year 2016, the Nonprofit Forum became a program of the Center.
 The funds contributed for this program are temporarily restricted and released upon expenditure in satisfaction of the program's activities.
 The funds are deposited within the operating cash account held by the University.
 The Nonprofit Forum is a group of approximately two dozen academics and lawyers, specializing in legal issues affecting not-for-profit organizations, who meet for dinner five times each year to present and discuss prepared papers on nonprofit legal topics.
-This is a self-sustaining program whereby the contributions received cover all related programmatic costs, and accordingly, these funds were fully expended during fiscal-year 2016.
-Revenues related to the program totaled approximately \$7,200 as of August 31, 2016, or less than 1% of the Center's total support and revenue.
-If the program were to be discontinued, the Center's annual revenues would continue to support its main programs.
+This is a self-sustaining program whereby the contributions received cover all related programmatic costs, and, accordingly, these funds were fully expended during each fiscal year.
+Revenues related to the program totaled approximately \$10,100 and \$7,200 as of August 31, 2017 and 2016, respectively, or less than 1% of the Center's total support and revenue in each year.
+If the program were to be discontinued, the Center's annual revenues would continue to support its main program.